 Taking Your Career to the Next Level

-Since 2001, SNHU's Field-based Programs in Education (based in Colchester, Vermont) have included M.Ed. and Graduate Certificate programs that have been offered across the state of Vermont.
-During the 2017-2018 school year, SNHU's School of Education - Vermont Campus added a Field-based Ed.D. program, and offered a regional doctoral cohort for the Ed.D. in Educational Leadership program.
-The Doctorate of Education degree has already proven to be a popular addition to our graduate programming.
-The 2017 Ed.D.
-Cohort meets in Vergennes, VT.
-Less than a year after this first cohort began, a second cohort started during the Summer of 2018 and meets in Southern Vermont.
-We are currently considering adding at least one Spring 2019 cohort location in the area of St. Johnsbury, VT and/or Fairfax, VT.
+Since 2001, SNHU's Field-based Programs in Education (based in Colchester, Vermont) have included M.Ed. and Graduate Certificate programs that have been offered in regional graduate sites across the state of Vermont.
+In 2017, SNHU's School of Education - Vermont Campus added a Doctorate of Education in Educational Leadership, also delivered regionally throughout Vermont.
+The Doctorate of Education degree has already proven to be a popular addition to our graduate programming, The most recent cohort is schedule to begin in the Northern region of the State in 2019, with an additional Chittenden County cohort scheduled to being in June of 2019.

 Introductory Seminar (1 Credit)